-We are a nonprofit organization whose mission is to put Christian principles into practice through programs that build healthy spirit, mind and body for all.
+We are a not for profit organization whose mission is to put Christian principles into practice through programs that build healthy spirit, mind, and body for all.

 Strengthening the foundations of community is our cause.
 Every day, we work side-by-side with our neighbors to make sure that everyone, regardless of age, income or background, has the opportunity to learn, grown and thrive.